Xavier University – Ateneo de Cagayan: College of Arts and Sciences

 The College of Arts and Sciences, with more than 160 on the faculty, offers most of the university's core subjects, e.g., Filipino, English, humanities, natural and social sciences.
 Its student council is the United Arts and Sciences Student Council.
 Its mascot is the Tiger.

 Its linkages with Local Government Units sustain its Coastal Research Management and strengthen its research and extension network.
 The Office of International Cooperation and Networking negotiates with foreign universities for international linkages.
 The Arts and Sciences programs of the university are PAASCU Level IV accredited with its Literature and Biology programs declared as a CHED Center of Development.
-Program offerings include: